- Studying in New Zealand

 Pre-Assessment Result (PAR)

-Designed for immigration purposes, the Pre-Assessment Result (PAR) is an indicative assessment of how your international qualification is likely to fit within the New Zealand context.
+Designed for immigration purposes, the Pre-Assessment Result (PAR) is an indicative assessment of how your international qualification is likely to compare to a level in the NZQF.
 It's a part of the Expression of Interest that you'll complete for Immigration NZ, during the process of applying for the Skilled Migrant immigrant visa.

 Who needs to complete the PAR?